libbyshoop/database-book/_sources/13MatchJoin/01Circumstances.rst

 Through the common townId found in each relation, there are reside_townId values in Creature with many origin_townId values in Skill, and there are origin_townId values in Skill with many reside_townId values in Creature.
 This makes the connection between Creature and Skill through matching reside_townId to origin_townId a **Many and Many, or M - M** connection.
 We will use the full house symbol for this Match Join query.

-Luckily, as we look at more cases in the following pages, you will begin to see how the conceptual schema provides you with enough information to decide whether A matched to B is M-1, 1-1, or M-M. Read on to find out how.
+Luckily, as we look at more cases in the following pages, you will begin to see how the conceptual schema provides you with enough information to decide whether A matched to B is M-1, 1-1, or M-M. Read on to see if you can discern how by studying the schema and the examples.

 The works-on columns (those being matched through their data values, as given in the where clause in the SQL) are **Aid(D): reside_townId and Bid(D): origin_townId**.